oozcitak/xmlbuilder2/docs/pages/node-creation-functions.md

 Creates a new element node and appends it to the list of child nodes.

+{% capture cb_note %}
-_Note:_ The `ele` function returns the newly created element node.
+  The `ele` function returns the newly created element node.
 If multiple element nodes are created with a single `ele` call, it returns the last top level element node created.
+{% endcapture %}
+{% include note.html content=cb_note %}

 <details markdown="1">
 <summary><code><strong>ele</strong>(<code>namespace</code>: string, <code>name</code>: string, <code>attributes</code>?: object)</code></summary>